wellcomecollection/catalogue-pipeline/pipeline/relation_embedder/path_concatenator/README.md

 ## What?

-Unlike records from other systems each store their full path to the root of their hierarchy, records from Sierra only know their immediately adjacent parent/child relations.
+Unlike records from other systems which each store their full path to the root of their hierarchy, records from Sierra only know their immediately adjacent parent/child relations.

 This makes it impossible to construct a full hierarchical path just from the data in a single record (unless that